rehierl/node-tree-outliner/2-0-core-design/3-0-reduced-sequence.md

 necessity/requirement.

 Consequently, any rooted path in this context can be reduced to a path which ends in a strictly associated node.
-That is, because the remainder of a path, that passes through such a node, will not change the path's characteristics (in terms of associations with the given section) any further.
+That is because the remainder of a path, that passes through such a node, will not change the path's characteristics (in terms of associations with the given section) any further.